Posted on 10/26/2017 in Business and Strategy

 - The top organic keywords your competitor’s site is optimized for.
 Use this data to identify keywords that are appropriate for your business, and then incorporate them in your own marketing/SEO efforts on relevant pages.

 Quick and easy edits you can make to your website content

 Take a look at the title tag and description tag for your website’s most important pages, and make sure each page has a unique title tag and a specific description.
 Make sure these tags contain words that are relevant to the content on that page.
 For more info on how to optimize your page titles and descriptions, check out our blog post "The Truth About Metadata."

-Google cares about these two tags because it wants to ensure that only those pages that are relevant to a searcher’s keyword appears on the search result page.
+Google cares about these two tags because it wants to ensure that only those pages that are relevant to a searcher’s keyword appear on the search result page.
 The title tag and description tag help Google determine the relevancy of your pages to the search term.
 If your title tag and description tag say one thing and the page is about something different, Google is going to figure this out and demote your site.

 Ensure your website is quick to load

 Both visitors and Google will punish your website if it downloads slowly.
 Visitors will leave the site quickly, resulting in a high bounce rate for your website.
 In 2010, Google stated that it was “including a new signal in our search ranking algorithms: site speed” because a fast download speed of a website improves the user experience.